Why British roads have so many bends

 Not all of Britain’s old roads are bad.
 The Romans who came to Britain in 43BCE planned their roads carefully and with skill.
 These roads were not muddy – they were built with stones so wheeled carts could use them in all weathers.
 It is easy to spot an old Roman road on a map because they are mostly straight (for example, the A5 was part of the Roman route called ‘Watling Street’).
 There are relatively few villages and towns along the route of old Roman roads.
 This is because the roads were designed to move the Roman army from one military camp to another.

-In some areas, there are roads that lie below the surrounding land.
-This is because over many years, mud and soft stone has been worn away.
-If they are bordered by hedges or walls, it makes it very difficult to see the road ahead.
-In south Somerset and west Dorset, there are roads that are 3 or 4 metres below the landscape, as you can see from the picture below.
+In some areas, there are sunken roads that lie below the surrounding land, known as ‘holloways’.
+They are created over many thousands of years, where mud and soft stone has been worn away by human feet and transport.
+South Somerset and west Dorset are particularly famous for these roads and you can find examples 3 or 4 metres below the landscape, as you can see from the picture below.
 With the trees on either side, it can feel like driving in a green tunnel.
+A new mapping project aims to explore these roads, which often have a unique ecosystem.
+Read more on the BBC website.